opf/openproject/docs/release-notes/13-4-0/README.md

 We are delighted about the GitLab integration, which is officially available with OpenProject 13.4.
 It goes back to the plugin that Community contributor [Benjamin Tey](https://community.openproject.org/users/69094) created 3 years ago.
 Many thanks at this point to everyone who worked on the GitLab integration and the plugin – inside and outside of OpenProject's core development team!
 Such projects are a great example of the power of open source collaboration.💙

 With this integration, you can manage GitLab's units of work (merge requests and issues) from within OpenProject by linking them with work packages.
-Read more about OpenProject's GitLab integration in our user guide.
+Read more about OpenProject's GitLab integration [in our system admin guide](/docs/system-admin-guide/integrations/gitlab-integration/).

 <div class="blog-box-info">